kammirzazad/SLAMpede_Tools/README.md

 For disabling/enabling Network Time Protocol.  (make sure to randomize system time afterwards)

 ## owping
-An attempt to profile one-way delay between hosts, highly depends on accuracy of time synchronization
+An attempt to profile one-way delay between hosts, highly depends on the accuracy of the time synchronization scheme

 ## ping
 Scripts for pinging hosts from each other over Ethernet of Wi-Fi